kipje13/CPPExampleBot/README.md

  - Python 3.6 or 3.7
  - CMake 3.8 and higher
  - Compiler with c++17 support
-   - GCC 7.1 and higher
+   - GCC 8.1 and higher (9.1 if using mingw)
    - Visual studion 2017 and higher
-   - Clang 5 and higher (not tested)
+   - Clang 7 and higher (not tested)

 ## How to use:
  - Make sure you've installed [Python 3.7 64 bit](https://www.python.org/downloads/).
 During installation: